 15A NCAC 02D .0961 OFFSET LITHOGRAPHIC PRINTING AND LETTERPRESS PRINTING

-(a) For the purposes of this Rule, the definitions listed in this Paragraph and Rules .0101 and .0902 of this Subchapter shall apply.
+(a) For the purposes of this Rule, the definitions listed in this Paragraph and 15A NCAC 02D .0101 and 15A NCAC 02D .0902 shall apply.

 (1) "Composite partial vapor pressure" means the sum of the partial pressure of the compounds defined as volatile organic compounds.
 Volatile organic compounds composite partial vapor pressure is calculated as follows: